TheJare/jm/README.md

 - `c` copies the selected files/folders (or the file at the cursor if there's no selection) from the current panel to the other.
 - `m` moves the selected files.
 - `DD` (`Shift+d` twice) deletes the selected files.
+- `y` records the current selection to the internal clipboard for copying. `Y` adds files to the existing clipboard if it's in copy mode, otherwise functions just like `y`.
+- `x` records the current selection to the internal clipboard for moving. `X` adds files to the existing clipboard if it's in move mode, otherwise functions just like `x`.
+- `p` will copy or move the files from the internal clipboard, if there are any, into the current directory.
+The clipboard will update to reflect the copied/moved files, so if you perform a move into the wrong directory, you can repeat that move later into the correct one.

 Operations targeting the root folder are aborted for safety reasons.